PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Experimental Details

-\paragraph{CM4IR.} For CM4IR, we relied on the official implementation and hyperparameter settings provided by \citet{garber2025CM4IR}.
+\paragraph{CM4IR} For CM4IR, we relied on the official implementation and hyperparameter settings provided by \citet{garber2025CM4IR}.
 Since these configurations were extensively tuned by the authors, we retained them without modification.
+We note that the public implementation of CM4IR contains a heuristic Tikhonov-type stabilization term in its pseudoinverse calculation for highly ill-conditioned problems, which is not discussed in~\citep{garber2025CM4IR}.
+Nonetheless, we incorporate this term with the suggested values.